 Anatole Kaletsky Keynote Speaker

-- Financial journalist and the founder and co-chairman of Gavecal Ltd
+- Financial journalist and co-founder, Chief Economist and Chairman of Gavecal Ltd

 - Twice received the British Press Award for Specialist Writer of the Year